-The literature on pro-poor growth is still evolving.
-There are several studies on pro-poor growth and we need not review all of them, instead we will focus on the ideas in this literature that are relevant for us.
+The literature on pro-poor growth is still evolving, but there are several studies.
+In the interests of space, we do not review all of them, but instead focus on the ideas in the literature that are relevant for us.
 Excellent surveys of the literature are presented in Klasen (2008) and Duclos (2009) and we will draw upon them.

 There is agreement in the literature that pro-poor growth is growth that benefits the poor.
-However, beyond this, there is considerable disagreement and controversy.
+However, beyond this, there is considerable disagreement and debate.
 There are, broadly speaking, two different approaches - relative and absolute.
 In the relative approach, we label a growth process as pro-poor if the growth rate of the poor exceeds some standard (usually the average growth rate - of the median or the mean).
 In the absolute approach, we label growth as pro-poor if the absolute incomes of the poor increase by at least some standard.
 There are two variants here - strong absolute growth, where we impose high standards (usually the absolute change of the average) and weak absolute growth, where we impose zero standards, i.e. any growth, or trickle down.